Ariane-augustoni/Ariane-augustoni.github.io/time.md

 So, now we are starting to discover the answers of all these questions together.
 Are you ready?

-Let's start by looking at change in the number of female characters in movie summaries over the years.
+Let's start by looking at changes in the number of female characters in movie summaries over the years.
 To do so, we have divided time into 10-year periods.

 {% include Gender_character_count_10years.html %}